List of piano concertos by key

-This list of piano concertos by key is a list of famous piano concertos sorted by key.
+This is a list of famous piano concertos sorted by key.
 For the least often used keys in orchestral music, the piano concerto listed might be famous only for being in that key.
 Technically, the piano can play in any key, and the unaccompanied solo piano repertoire abounds in keys that are used less frequently in orchestral music.
 Even so, some preferences manifest themselves.